 COVID-19 affects us all.
 It does not care who we are, or where we are: everyone is at risk.
 As long as COVID-19 exists somewhere in the world, no one is safe.
-All over the world people are losing sources of income and finding themselves unable to provide for themselves and their families.
-The pandemic is especially worrying for partner countries outside the EU with fragile healthcare systems and economies.

 - providing immediate support to the Response Plans of international organisations

 - providing immediate humanitarian support in affected countries, in particular in health, water, sanitation and hygiene (WASH) and logistics

 - increasing production in Europe of personal protective equipment and medical devices to meet urgent needs in Europe and in partner countries

 - organising the supply of in-kind assistance to affected countries through the Union Civil Protection Mechanism